interhin/DataStucturesAndAlgoritms/README.md

-# Repository with examples of data structures
+# Repository with examples of data structures and algoritms